Background Screening and the Changing Face of a Modern Workforce

 Surprisingly, many employers overlook due diligence and risk management procedures during the recruitment process.
 Regardless of whether a new recruit is permanent or temporary, it’s imperative that an appropriate level of due diligence is applied when it comes to pre-employment verifications, so that businesses can protect themselves from potentially preventable reputational damage.

-The huge shift in the nature of employment in recent years has benefited both employees and businesses in terms of more flexible working arrangements.
+The huge shift in the nature of employment in recent years has benefitted both employees and businesses in terms of more flexible working arrangements.
 While there are many benefits, the associated risks posed by an evolving extended workforce means that businesses simply can’t afford to leave unnecessary gaps in their screening programmes.